-Currently, the District has 304 automatic rain gages, 167 automatic stream gages and 33 automatic weather stations throughout Maricopa and neighboring counties.
+Currently, the District has 313 automatic rain gages, 175 automatic stream gages and 37 automatic weather stations at 354 ALERT Stations located throughout Maricopa and neighboring counties.

 In addition to the automated gages, the District partners with a Web-based collaborative network of volunteer weather observers - Rainlog.org.
-Flood hazards are a statewide concern, and Rainlog.org is the place where citizens from all over Arizona can help record rainfall.
+Flood hazards are a statewide concern, and Rainlog.org is a place where citizens from all over Arizona can help record rainfall.
 These observations provide useful data to many types of users, including K-12 educators, water resource managers and scientists.
-If you would like to join this statewide volunteer observer network, please visit the Rainlog.org Web site or e-mail Steve Waters, the District's Volunteer Observer Coordinator.
+If you would like to join this statewide volunteer observer network, please visit the Rainlog.org Web site.